camjasaez/demo-market/README.md

 # Demo-market API

-## Una pequeña API para aprender los fundamentos de Java SpringBoot

 _**🚧🔨 Project for study purposes, not suitable for production environments. 🚧🔨**_

+## 📋 Description
+ _A small API to learn the basics of Java SpringBoot_

 ## 🛠️ Tools & library